 Your Cub Cadet deck belt could come off due to worn-out belt, damaged keepers and bearings, rust in the belt, etc. Several things could be the reason, which is why you must check the belt to pinpoint the problem and fix it.

-Our experts explain how to identify issues with the belt.
+In the next parts, I’ll enumerate and identify potential issues with your mower’s belt.
 Please note that you may use tools to check for problems in your mower.
 However, you must be safe and follow the equipment manual to the latter to avoid accidents.

 1. Loose or Stretched Deck Belt